gut996/e-commerce_nodejs/README.md

 ## E-commerce App

 ## Usage
-Add your MONGODB_URL, SESSION_KEY, SENDGRID_API_KEY, STRIPE_PUB_KEY and STRIPE_SECRET_KEY credentials to the .env file inside the root (create a stripe account if you don't have one)
+Add your MONGODB_URL, SESSION_KEY, SENDGRID_API_KEY, STRIPE_PUB_KEY and STRIPE_SECRET_KEY credentials to the .env file inside the root (create a mongoDB and stripe account if you don't have one)
 ```
 # Install dependencies
 npm install